Karitori/AI-Task/README.md

 # AI-Task

 ## Notes:
-Change the paths of the directory in the create_embeddings endpoint and streamlit upload files to save and consume the files correctly.
+1. Change the paths of the directory in the create_embeddings endpoint and streamlit upload files to save and consume the files correctly
+2. Adding `.env` file

 ## How to run:
 1. Install the required packages: by using `pip install streamlit flask langchain openai os`